CMBSciPol/visu-hlo/docs/source/development.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+2. Install pre-commit
-3. Make your changes
+3. Create a feature branch: `git checkout -b feature-name`
-4. Add tests for new functionality
+4. Make your changes
-5. Ensure all tests pass: `pytest`
+5. Add tests for new functionality
-6. Check code style: `ruff check .`
+6. Ensure all tests pass: `pytest`
 7. Submit a pull request

 ## Release Process